EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 3. Even numbered participants compare their highest valued card number with the lowest card number of their highest odd numbered neighbour.
 In this example, participant 0 will compare with participant 1 while participant 2 will be idle.
 If the odd numbered participant has the lower number then swap numbers.
+Note that participants at the edge of the line, numbers 0 and P-1, do not interact with each other.

 ![First message passing](imgs/MessagePassing3.png)
 4. Participants who received a new number should resort their cards.